 ABOUT THE PACKING DISTRICT

-The Packing District is a 200-acre master planned development led by Dr. Phillips Charities the City of Orlando.
-The district is in the College Park neighborhood of Orlando, Florida.
-Dr. Phillips, Inc. was once the largest citrus producer in the US and the District is at the site of one of their original citrus processing and packaging operations dating back to the early 1900’s.
-The Packing District will include a vibrant mix of commercial and residential properties, both new construction and adaptive reuse of historic warehouses, as well as a 100+ acre public park.
-SC Advisors was the development advisors to Dr. Phillips Charities for the planning and entitlement process for the district and continues to direct the several projects for both Dr. Phillips and the City.
+The Packing District (“District”) is a 200-acre master planned development led by Dr. Phillips Charities and the City of Orlando.
+The district is in Orlando’s College Park neighborhood.
+Dr. Phillips, Inc. (“DP”) was once the largest citrus producer in the US.
+The District is the site of one of their original 200 acre citrus processing and packaging operations dating back to the early 1900’s.
+After the sale of the citrus business to Minute Maid in 1954, DP retained the property and converted it into various market rate office, warehouse and industrial properties.
+This legacy property began DP’s growth as a major income property owner.
+The Packing District will include a vibrant mix of commercial and residential properties, showcasing both new construction and adaptive reuse of historic warehouses.
+In addition, it will include a 100+ acre public park.
+SC Advisors (‘SCA”) was the development advisor to Dr. Phillips Charities for the district planning and entitlement process.
+SCA continues to direct several projects for Dr. Phillips and the City of Orlando.

 This project offers ideal insights into the complex effort and process involved in developing integrated real estate.
 SCA has worked with Dr. Phillips since 2012 on numerous development projects.